 UGC NET and NTA will release the preliminary answer key on the official UGC NTA website after the exams are conducted.
 Candidates can download the answer key, which will be available in PDF format.
 They can calculate their probable scores with the help of the answer key and response sheet, much before the results are declared.

 Candidates who have taken the test can raise objections against the preliminary answer key if they find any discrepancy or error in one or more answers.
 Candidates will have to pay Rs.
-1000 per question as objection fee to file their objection/s.
+1000 per question as an objection fee to file their objection/s.
 After the exam authority evaluates and rectifies the errors in the prelim answer key (if the objections are found genuine), the rectified final answer key shall be released.
 Candidates whose objections are found genuine will be refunded the objection fee.
 Candidates cannot raise objections against the answers published in the final answer key.

 UGC NET – Result